 A sample of the 2D image with the computed calibration is given below.
 The green lines are the locations of the individual lenslet spectra.
 The coordinates of the lenslets are stored in a .fits file cube in the calibrations folder.
 Use GPItv to take a look to the result.

 All the calibration files are automatically found and the result is a final data cube.
 The result should be plotted in GPItv at the end of the reduction.
 Feel free to look at the different wavelengths by changing the selected slice.
+Note that this example does not account for the flexure offsets between the wavelength calibration derived above, and the current spectral positions, therefore the reduced cube will be rather ugly and have a large Moire pattern in the data.

 Enjoy the first of many data cubes!